"I was searching for the perfect mate," Nannie Doss told police, after she was arrested for murdering her husbands. "The real romance in life."

 Just a year after her divorce, Doss married her second husband.
 He was an abusive alcoholic from Jacksonville, Fla. named Frank Harrelson.
 The two met through a lonely hearts column.
 Harrelson wrote her romantic letters, while Doss responded with racy letters and photos.

-The marriage lasted 16 years until 1945 despite the abuse.
+Despite the abuse, the marriage lasted 16 years until 1945.
 During this period, Doss likely killed her own newborn granddaughter a few days after the birth by using a hairpin to stab her in the brain.
 A few months after the granddaughter’s death, her two-year-old grandson, Robert, died of asphyxiation while in Doss’ care.
 These two kids belonged to Melvina, Doss’ older child with Braggs.

 Harrelson was next on the murderer’s list.
 Following a night of drunken revelry at the end of World War II, Doss mixed a secret ingredient into his hidden jar of moonshine.
 He was dead less than a week later on Sept.
 15, 1945.

 People assumed he died of food poisoning.
 Meanwhile, Doss collected enough life insurance money from Harrelson’s death to buy a plot of land and a house near Jacksonville.